Complete Guide to Living in France

 Business owners have extra considerations to work through, as well as entrepreneurs, tech innovators, investors and highly-skilled workers who should consider the France Talent and Tech Passport.
 You’ll need to apply for a long-stay visa under the self-employed category, but you’ll also need to verify specific criteria, including economic feasibility and business success.

-Job Opportunities in France
+Job Opportunities for Expats

 France offers a variety of job opportunities for English-speaking expats, ranging from teaching and translation jobs to positions in tech and finance.
 Teaching English as a foreign language is popular for many expats, with language schools, universities, and private tutoring opportunities available.
 Translation and interpretation services, particularly law, medicine, and business, are also in high demand.
 In the tech sector, skills in software development, data analysis, and cybersecurity are highly sought after.
 Similarly, the finance industry offers banking, insurance, and financial consulting opportunities.